nickp60/riboSeed/readthedocs/PIPELINE.rst

 annotated rRNA features.
 The last step is a concatenation which, whether or not there are multiple files, makes a single (possibly multi-entry) genbank file perfect for seed-ing.

+NOTE: If using a reference with long names or containing special characters, use the --name argument to rename the contigs to something a bit more convenient and less prone to errors when piping results.

 ::